KSDK: History

+In January 2026, the station moved its studios to a building in the Highlands development on the site of the old St. Louis Arena in the city's Cheltenham section.
+KSDK was the last St. Louis-area television station to have its studios in downtown and is the only station with studios in the city itself; KMOV had previously moved from its One Memorial Drive studios to Maryland Heights in 2023, KDNL-TV (who had long abandoned local news) moved production from Cole Street to the University Club Tower in Richmond Heights the year prior, and KPLR left their Chase Park Plaza Hotel studios for a new purpose-built facility in Maryland Heights in 2003, joined five years later by KTVI.
+Incidentally KSDK's new location is not far from the site of KTVI's old studios at the corner of Oakland and Hampton Avenues (now a Mercedes-Benz dealership).

+Nexstar Media Group, owner of KTVI and KPLR-TV (channel 11) in St. Louis, acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+Nexstar was permitted by the FCC to hold three TV station licenses in markets such as St. Louis.

 Local programming

 News operation

 Former "5 On Your Side" news open.

-KSDK presently broadcasts 37 hours of locally-produced newscasts each week (with six hours each weekday and 3 1/2 hours each on Saturdays and Sundays).
+KSDK presently broadcasts 37 hours of locally produced newscasts each week (with six hours each weekday and 3 1/2 hours each on Saturdays and Sundays).
 The station also produces five half-hour episodes of Show Me St. Louis each week.

 KSDK dominated the news ratings in St. Louis for the better part of its first six decades on the air.
 KMOX-TV (now KMOV) took the lead in the late 1960s, but KSDK regained the #1 spot in the early 1980s and kept it for most of the next two decades, with some of the highest (and by some measures, the highest) rated newscasts in the nation.
 For much of that time, its main anchors stayed at the station for 10 years or more.
 At one point, its 6 p.m. newscast ended with local elementary schoolchildren flashing the hand signs for "5" and "1", signifying that, as a promo featuring the kids said, "Even a second grader could tell you that Channel 5 is number 1."

 During the spring 2004 sweeps, it lost its first-place position at 10 p.m. to KMOV, and the two stations have traded the ratings crown in that timeslot several times since then.
 KMOV has also closed its ratings gap in several other timeslots, due in part to NBC's overall weaker ratings since 2004.
 KSDK's ratings dominance began to slip dramatically in 2009, first losing late news to KMOV, and then morning news to KTVI.
 In 2013, its ratings went into free fall.
 The November 2013 ratings book saw KSDK tumble into last place for the first time in its history.
 KTVI easily won the morning news and KMOV swept the rest.